What Is Networking?

 Even worse is that many people have an "I know it when I see it" attitude when it comes to networking.
 But without a clear understanding of what it exactly is and how to use it, connection activities can be a frustrating and futile exercise.

-While the dictionary may have an official definition for it, here is my functional definition of networking in business:
+While the dictionary may have an official definition for it, here is my functional definition of networking in business: The two pillars of the networking process are establishing and maintaining connections and mutual support.

 Networking is the process of establishing and maintaining connections with groups of individuals for the purpose of mutual support.— Heidi Thorne